cite-architecture/CitableCorpus.jl/docs/src/catalog.md

 ## A collection of cataloged texts

-You can read a collection of `CatalogedText`s into a DataFrames from delimited-text strings, files or URLs.
+You can read a collection of `CatalogedText`s into a DataFrame from delimited-text strings, files or URLs.

 ```jldoctest catalog